Menelion/accessible-components/README.md

 - users comment on demos
 - each component has a page with how-to steps
 - each component has a (separate?) demo page for testing
+  - native js/css
+  - simple
+  - readable
+  - not minified
+  - es5 in production
+  - link to github?
+  - readme for each demo?
 - login only for commenting?
 - demos have versions?
+- new version should be rated again
 - accept user's requests "to check something on this website and try to solve it"
 - share component pages
+  - easy to share
+  - nice meta name/description/picture
 - rate components
+  - accessibility
+  - usability?
 - validation signs (tested in browsers/screen readers)
+  - not valid/partly valid (can be used)/valid
 - https://disqus.com as a commenting platform to test a prototype
+  - for production custom comments needed
-- if there are several solutions for one component, split a page content into sections
+- if there are several solutions for one component
+  - split a page content into sections
+  - add another page?

 ## Components